-You’ll also want to make sure that your site is set up with an SSL certificate.
+Make sure that your site is set up with an SSL certificate.
 Just be sure the URL for your site starts with https and not just http.
 If you don’t have an SSL certificate, contact your hosting company for help in getting that setup.
-It will boost your search engine rankings and help keep your customer information secure, too.

 Getting set up with PayPal